sap-tutorials/Tutorials/tutorials/cp-mobile-bas-setup/cp-mobile-bas-setup.md

 [DONE]
 [ACCORDION-END]

-**Congratulations!** You have completed this tutorial.

-You have configured SAP Business Application Studio to build mobile apps.
+**Congratulations!** You have successfully configured SAP Business Application Studio to build mobile apps.

 ---